rexlabsio/smokescreen-php/README.md

 ## Overview

 Smokescreen is a PHP library for transforming data.
-This is ideal for transforming and serializing API responses but can be applied to a number of scenarios.
+This is ideal for transforming and serializing API responses but can be applied to many scenarios.

+See also [Smokescreen Laravel Library](https://github.com/rexlabsio/smokescreen-laravel-php)

+## Features

 - Simple intuitive interface
+- Transform any type of data (arrays, models, etc.)
-- Allows embedding of related resources
+- Embedding of related resources (aka. includes)
-- Supports eager loading
+- Declarative includes
+- Includes auto-wiring
-- Supports sparse field sets
+- Declarative fields (including sparse field sets)
-- Can handle serializing to customisable formats
+- Eager loading
+- Flexible transformation and serialization
+- Support for lazy loading
 - No other dependencies

-See also [Smokescreen Laravel Library](https://github.com/rexlabsio/smokescreen-laravel-php)

 ## Usage